amir5121/getstartedwithbackend/README.md

 - You can do from simple CMS to Social networks to AI (since it's Python)

 ## Simple app in Django
-- Let's write a phone book app
+Let's write a phone book app
 - It will let you add new contact
+- Show a list of recorded items
+- You can extend it and add search functionality to it

 # Getting Started with Phone book app
 - Install [Python](https://www.python.org/)